Made in multiple of 8 stitches and 16 row repeat.

 Stitch 12 – Tilt stripe stitch

-5 thoughts on “Stitch 12 – Tilt stripe stitch”
+5 responses to “Stitch 12 – Tilt stripe stitch”

 I started row 11 with 5 purls, then 4 knits.
 I followed with repeated patterns of 4 purl, 4 knit.
 After just about 20 stitches, I knew something was wrong.
 I rechecked your pattern and comments.
 Since the instructions and comments verified that I was copying your pattern, I kept with it.
 I completed row 12.
 By knitting as they appear.
 With these two rows (11 and 12), my blanket with tilt stripes has completed shifted from areas of knits to purls and vice versa.